JustM3Sunny/Random_Passwords_Generate/README.md

-Description
-This C program generates random passwords based on user input.
-The user specifies:

-The number of passwords to generate.
-The length of each password.
-The generated passwords are saved in a file named passwords.txt, ensuring secure storage for later use.
+🛡️ Random Password Generator
-Features
+⚡ Features
-Dynamic Password Generation:

-Create as many passwords as you need.
+Customizable Passwords: Generate as many passwords as you need, with your chosen length.
-Set a custom length for each password.
-Randomized Characters:

-Passwords include uppercase, lowercase, digits, and special characters for better security.
+Strong Security: Uses uppercase, lowercase, numbers, and special characters.
-File Storage:
+File Storage: Saves all passwords in passwords.txt for easy access.

-All passwords are saved in a file (passwords.txt), making it easy to retrieve them.
-How to Use
+🚀 How to Use
-Compile the Program: Use GCC to compile the program:
+Compile:
 bash
 Copy code
 gcc password_generator.c -o password_generator
-Run the Program: Execute the compiled program:
+Run:
 bash
 Copy code
 ./password_generator
-Input Details:
+Input:

-Enter the number of passwords you want.
+Enter the number of passwords to generate.
-Enter the length of each password.
+Enter the length for each password.
-View Generated Passwords:
+View Output:

-Passwords will be displayed on the terminal.
+Passwords are displayed on the terminal.
-All passwords are saved to a file named passwords.txt in the same directory.
-Sample Output
+Check passwords.txt for all saved passwords.
+📂 Example
 bash
 Copy code
-Enter the number of passwords to generate: 3
+Enter the number of passwords to generate: 2
-Enter the length of each password: 12
+Enter the length of each password: 8

 Generated Passwords:
-1: $aB3#xY7g!H9
+1: a3$XyT@q
-2: KqT8!f@4rP2z
+2: P9!fKz7&
-3: W@hG2v&L7*Y9

-All passwords saved to 'passwords.txt'.
-File (passwords.txt) Content:

-perl
+Saved to passwords.txt ✅
+🛠️ Customization
+Add/Remove characters in charset[]: c
 Copy code
-$aB3#xY7g!H9
-KqT8!f@4rP2z
-W@hG2v&L7*Y9
-Customization
-Change Characters: Modify the charset in the program to add/remove specific characters.
+const char charset[] = "ABC...@#$";
+Change file name:
 c
 Copy code
-const char charset[] = "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789!@#$%^&*()_+[]{}|;:,.<>?";
-Change File Name: Update the file name in the code:

-c
-Copy code
-FILE *file = fopen("custom_passwords.txt", "w");
+FILE *file = fopen("my_passwords.txt", "w");
-Limitations
-The maximum password length depends on your system's memory.
-Ensure proper file permissions to write the passwords.txt file.
-License
-This project is open-source and free to use.
-Contributions and suggestions are welcome!
+🎉 Enjoy Secure Passwords! 💻✨